SumoLogic/sumologic-documentation/docs/send-data/sources/sources-hosted-collectors/google-cloud-platform-source.md

 1. **Source Host** (Optional).
 The Source Host value is tagged to each log and stored in a searchable metadata field called \_sourceHost.
 Avoid using spaces so you do not have to quote them in keyword search expressions.
 This can be a maximum of 128 characters.

 1. **Source Category** (Optional).
 The Source Category value is tagged to each log and stored in a searchable metadata field called \_sourceCategory.
-See our [Best Practices: Good Source Category, Bad Source Category](../../design-deployment/best-practices-source-categories.md).
+See our [Best Practices: Good and Bad Source Categories](../../design-deployment/best-practices-source-categories.md).
 Avoid using spaces so you do not have to quote them in keyword search expressions.
 This can be a maximum of 1,024 characters.

 1. **Fields.** Click the **+Add Field** link to define the fields you want to associate, each field needs a name (key) and value.